This post includes affiliate links.

 So pretty.
 So perfect for Valentine’s Day.
 And because they is a repeat included in the pattern is is very easy to adjusted to different hat sizes even tho this is written for a teen/adult.

 In order to understand the waistcoat stitch, please click HERE (leads to you to one of my latest post explaining the stitch).

-The pattern is designed for a adult/teen head, but can be adjusted to make it bigger and smaller as the pattern includes a specific stitch repeats/multiples that can be made more or less of to change the size of the hat.
+The pattern is designed for a adult/teen head, but can be adjusted to make it bigger and smaller as the pattern includes a specific stitch repeats/multiples that can be changed for the size of the hat.